ulrikpedersen/automatic-carnival/doc/howto.rst

 #. a read-only double scalar attribute called *voltage*
 #. a read/write double scalar expert attribute *current*
+#. a read/write float scalar attribute *range*, defined with pythonic-style decorators, which can be always read, but conditionally written
+#. a read/write float scalar attribute *compliance*, defined with alternative decorators
 #. a read-only double image attribute called *noise*
 #. a *ramp* command
 #. a *host* device property